 Read more about emergency planning for hazardous chemicals.

 In 2010, a Workplace Health and Safety Queensland (WHSQ) Safety tool for ammonia refrigeration safety (which included an audit checklist and supporting reference material) was made available to industry.
 The tool was designed to raise awareness of the hazards and risk control measures and provides additional educational and training material about ammonia safety in the industrial refrigeration industry.

-Note: The tool is being updated by WHSQ and is temporarily uavailable
+The tool is being updated by WHSQ and is temporarily unavailable.

 Technical guidance for ammonia-based refrigeration systems is available in various Australian Standards including:

 - AS/NZS 5149:2016: Refrigerating systems and heat pumps (part 1-4) (supersedes AS/NZS 1677)